gradle/gradle-enterprise-build-validation-scripts/Maven.md

 ## Applying the Common Custom User Data Maven extension

-To get the most out of the experiments and also when building with Gradle Enterprise during daily development, it is highly recommended that you apply the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to your build.
+To get the most out of the experiments and also when building with Develocity during daily development, it is highly recommended that you apply the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to your build.
 This free, open-source plugin enhances build scans with additional tags, links, and custom values that are considered during the experiments.

 You can find a complete example of how to apply the Common Custom User Data Maven extension to your build [here](https://github.com/gradle/gradle-enterprise-build-config-samples/blob/main/common-gradle-enterprise-maven-configuration/.mvn/extensions.xml).

-## Authenticating with Gradle Enterprise
+## Authenticating with Develocity

 Some scripts fetch data from build scans that were published as part of running an experiment.
-The build scan data is fetched by leveraging the [Gradle Enterprise API](https://docs.gradle.com/enterprise/api-manual/).
+The build scan data is fetched by leveraging the [Develocity API](https://docs.gradle.com/enterprise/api-manual/).
 It is not strictly necessary that you have permission to call these APIs to execute a script successfully, but the summary provided once the script has finished running its experiment will be more comprehensive if the build scan data is accessible.

-You can check your granted permissions by navigating in the browser to the 'My Settings' section from the user menu of your Gradle Enterprise UI.
+You can check your granted permissions by navigating in the browser to the 'My Settings' section from the user menu of your Develocity UI.
 You need the 'Access build data via the API' permission.
 Additionally, the script needs an access key to authenticate with the APIs.
-See [Authenticating with Gradle Enterprise](https://docs.gradle.com/enterprise/maven-extension/#authenticating_with_gradle_enterprise) for details on how to create an access key and storing it locally.
+See [Authenticating with Develocity](https://docs.gradle.com/enterprise/maven-extension/#authenticating_with_gradle_enterprise) for details on how to create an access key and storing it locally.

 By default, the scripts fetching build scan data try to find the access key in the `enterprise/keys.properties` file within the Gradle user home directory (`~/.gradle` by default).
 Alternatively, the access key can be specified via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.
 You can also authenticate with the APIs using username and password instead by setting the `GRADLE_ENTERPRISE_USERNAME` and `GRADLE_ENTERPRISE_PASSWORD` environment variables.

-## Configuring the network settings to connect to Gradle Enterprise
+## Configuring the network settings to connect to Develocity

-The scripts that fetch build scan data can be configured to use a HTTP(S) proxy, to use a custom Java trust store, and to disable SSL certificate validation when connecting to Gradle Enterprise.
+The scripts that fetch build scan data can be configured to use a HTTP(S) proxy, to use a custom Java trust store, and to disable SSL certificate validation when connecting to Develocity.
 The network settings configuration is automatically picked up by the build validation scripts from a `network.settings` file put in the same location as where the scripts are run.
 A [configuration file template](components/scripts/network.settings) can be found at the same location as where the scripts are located.

-If your Gradle Enterprise server can only be reached via a HTTP(S) proxy, edit the `network.settings` file and uncomment and update the lines that start with `http.` and `https.`, using the values required by your HTTP(S) proxy server.
+If your Develocity server can only be reached via a HTTP(S) proxy, edit the `network.settings` file and uncomment and update the lines that start with `http.` and `https.`, using the values required by your HTTP(S) proxy server.

-If your Gradle Enterprise server is using a certificate signed by an internal Certificate Authority (CA), edit the `network.settings` file and uncomment and update the lines that start with `javax.net.ssl.trustStore`, specifying where your custom trust store is, what type of trust store it is, and the password required to access the trust store.
+If your Develocity server is using a certificate signed by an internal Certificate Authority (CA), edit the `network.settings` file and uncomment and update the lines that start with `javax.net.ssl.trustStore`, specifying where your custom trust store is, what type of trust store it is, and the password required to access the trust store.

-In the unlikely and insecure case that your Gradle Enterprise server is using a self-signed certificate, edit the `network.settings` file and uncomment and update the lines that start with `ssl`.
+In the unlikely and insecure case that your Develocity server is using a self-signed certificate, edit the `network.settings` file and uncomment and update the lines that start with `ssl`.

-If the requests to fetch the build scan data from your Gradle Enterprise server are timing out, edit the `network.settings` file and uncomment and update the lines that end with `timeout`.
+If the requests to fetch the build scan data from your Develocity server are timing out, edit the `network.settings` file and uncomment and update the lines that end with `timeout`.

 ## Configuring custom value lookup names